 COLD DATA, on the other hand, is information collected about the visitor in the past.
-Most of the time, it comes from third-party data solutions, such as your CRM, DMP or offline data.
+Most of the time, it comes from third-party data solutions, such as your CRM, DMP or offline data and touchpoint.
 It covers information such as socio-professional categories, gender, age, and purchase history.

 To build relevant browsing journeys for your different segments, you can contextualize all the elements of your website.
-Here are some examples of this:
+Here are some tactics for personalized marketing: